wattlehq/mimosa/README.md

 If everything passes now you can optionally `git add -A && git commit -m "Initial commit"` and start customizing your app.
 Alternatively you can wait until you develop more of your app before committing anything.
 It's up to you!

-#### Tying up a few loose ends:

-You'll probably want to create a fresh `CHANGELOG.md` file for your project.
-I like following the style guide at <https://keepachangelog.com/> but feel free to use whichever style you prefer.

-Since this project is MIT licensed you should keep my name and email address in the `LICENSE` file to adhere to that license's agreement, but you can also add your name and email on a new line.

-If you happen to base your app off this example app or write about any of the code in this project it would be rad if you could credit this repo by linking to it.
-If you want to reference me directly please link to my site at
-<https://nickjanetakis.com>.
-You don't have to do this, but it would be very
-much appreciated!

 ## Updating dependencies